RosettaCommons/documentation/rosetta_basics/file_types/loops-file.md

 Application purpose
 ===========================================

-Loop definitions are used to identify the residues in a loop for [[loop modeling]].
+Loop definitions are used to identify the residues in a loop for [[loop modeling|loopmodel]].

 File Format
 ======